lifaet/Face-Recognition-Attendance-System/README.md

 # Face Recognition Attendance System

 ## 📋 Overview
-The Face Recognition Attendance System is a cutting-edge solution that automates attendance tracking using advanced facial recognition technology.
-This intelligent system combines computer vision, machine learning, and automated record-keeping to create a seamless attendance management experience.
+The Face Recognition Attendance System is a real-time, privacy-focused solution for automated attendance tracking using facial recognition.
+It leverages computer vision and machine learning to detect and recognize faces from a webcam, logging attendance with timestamps in a secure and efficient manner.

-Operating in real-time, it captures video feed, detects faces, matches them against a database, and automatically records attendance with timestamps.
-Built with privacy and security in mind, it ensures accurate recognition while maintaining data protection standards.
+- **No images are stored**—only face encodings are kept for privacy and speed.
+- **Unknown faces** are also logged (once per day) for audit purposes.
+- Robust error handling and logging ensure reliability in real-world use.

+---

 ## ✨ Key Features

-- Real-time face detection and recognition (>95% accuracy)
+- Real-time face detection and recognition
 - Automated attendance logging with timestamps
-- User-friendly interface with visual feedback
+- User-friendly interface with visual feedback overlays
 - Multi-face detection capability
-- Privacy-focused design with secure data storage
+- Privacy-focused: only encodings, not images, are stored
-- Configurable system parameters
+- Configurable system parameters via `config.json`
-- Comprehensive error logging
+- Comprehensive error logging to `attendance_system.log`
+- Logs both known and unknown faces (once per day)

+---

 ## 🚀 Quick Start

 ### Prerequisites

 - Python 3.6+
-- Visual Studio Build Tools with C++
+- Visual Studio Build Tools with C++ (for dlib/face_recognition)
 - CMake
 - Webcam (720p minimum)
 - 4GB+ RAM

 ### Installation

 1. **Install Visual Studio Build Tools**
    - Download Visual Studio Community Edition
    - Select "Desktop Development with C++"